banasrini/Microchip/README.md

 In order to see the output of this demo, open the [PubNub Developer Console](http://www.pubnub.com/console/), put in the **same** channel and the pub/sub keys as that in the code running in the IDE.

+**Note:** You will find the channel and pub/sub keys in `pubnubStaticDemo.c` or `pubnubDemo.c` depending on whether you use the static or dynamic version.

 ####PubNub Publish